-Many essential workers such as health care professionals, public transportation operators and grocery store employees have continued to work onsite throughout the novel coronavirus pandemic.
-But millions of others are just beginning to return to their workplace as some states roll back stay-at-home restrictions and begin to open for business.
+Many essential workers such as health care professionals, public transportation operators and grocery store employees continued to work onsite throughout the coronavirus pandemic.
+But millions of other workers are only just beginning to return to their workplace as states reopen for business.

 Get tips on how to stay healthy, safe and sane during the novel coronavirus pandemic.

 While you may be eager to get back to your pre-pandemic work routine, plan to incorporate new safety standards and hygiene habits when you do.
-Here are nine things you can do to protect yourself and others as you return to the physical workplace.
+Here's what you can do to protect yourself and others as you return to the physical workplace.

 Reducing Onsite Employees